-How to Use Neem Oil on Plants: 5 Tips and Tricks
+How to Use Neem Oil on Plants: 5 Tips & Tricks

 Protecting plants from pests can be challenging, a task requiring a delicate blend of effectiveness and safety.
 Although aggressive sprays may wipe out everyday garden hazards, they could also take down beneficial insects and possibly even your plants.
 Meanwhile, mild solutions might not harm your plants, but you’ll spend more time applying treatments only to see limited results.